Exploring Inspiration/Exploring Poetry

 Sunday: Continental Breakfast.

 Lodging is first come first served.
-All lodging is in the four-bedroom mini-lodges at this time.
+There are 4 bedrooms with one queen bed each in the mini lodges and only two bedrooms with one queen bed each in the rustic cabins.
 Each bedroom includes only one queen size bed.
-Participants wishing to share a bed must make their own arrangements
+Participants wishing to share a bed must make their own arrangements.

 Each lodge has two bathrooms and an amazing community space with a fireplace and a full kitchen.